aejolene/maacgis/README.md

 ### Risks of sharing too much data

 In order to address disasters (and facilitate research, provide public outreach, ethically and effectively manage historic resources, et cetera), sharing data is central.
 We need to be able to communicate clearly and quickly to non-archaeologists what we have and why it's important.
-But it is easy to overshoot, and the consequences can be severe and permanent.
+But it is easy to overshoot, and the consequences can be severe and permanent (Smith 2016).

 Data managers (myself absolutely included) take archaeological site sensitivity very seriously.
 Section 304 of the National Historic Preservation Act of 1966 (16 U.S.C.
 4702-3) indicates that officials